 Senator Stabenow authored the Great Lakes Restoration Initiative, which is helping Michigan communities improve the quality of their water and restore wildlife habitats.
 No one has fought harder to secure federal funding in support of the Great Lakes, from cleaning up our waterways, to fighting invasive species, to modernizing the Soo Locks, a critical link for Michigan businesses to the global economy.

 Senator Stabenow is deeply concerned about the number of Michigan families and service members who have been exposed to per- and polyfluoralkyl substances (PFAS).
 She has fought hard to secure funding to clean up contaminated sites, study the health impacts of PFAS exposure, and connect homes to safe drinking water supplies.
 She has also called on the Environmental Protection Agency to establish federal drinking water standards for PFAS.

 Michigan Through and Through

-With six offices around the State, Senator Stabenow prides herself on being responsive to Michigan residents who are having issues with federal programs, and she fights to get the resources that local communities need, such as more police officers, new hospital emergency rooms and life-saving equipment for local fire departments.
-For those efforts she has been honored by the Police Officers Association of Michigan and the Michigan Association of Fire Fighters.
+With six offices around the State, Senator Stabenow is always ready to help Michigan residents who are having issues with federal programs.
+She fights for resources that local communities need, such as more police officers, new hospital emergency rooms, and life-saving equipment for local fire departments.

 A musician at heart, Senator Stabenow sings and plays both the piano and the guitar.
-She grew up performing with her family in church and at many community functions.
-Her home is in Lansing, where she is a lifelong Methodist and a member of Grace United Methodist Church.
+She is a United Methodist and grew up performing with her family in church and in the community.
+Her home is in Lansing.
 She has two grown children, Todd and Michelle; a daughter-in-law, Sara; a son-in-law, Scott; and five beautiful grandchildren.